Jigsaw-Code/outline-apps/docs/electron_development.md

 Requirements for building on Windows:

-- If running action scripts outside of `src`, you'll need [Cygwin](https://cygwin.com/install.html).
+- [Cygwin](https://cygwin.com/install.html), if running action scripts outside of `src`.
 It provides the "missing Unix pieces" required by build system such as rsync (and many others).
 Besides the default selected Unix tools such as `bash` and `rsync`, please also make sure to install `git` during Cygwin installation as well.
 You will need to clone this repository using `git` in Cygwin instead of the native Windows version of git, in order to ensure Unix line endings.

 To build the _release_ version of Windows installer, you'll also need: